 To explore the scientific knowledge behind some of Thomas Edison's inventions and the impact that his work has had on society and history.

 This lesson makes use of a book called Thomas Edison for Kids by Laurie Carlson (Chicago Review Press, 2006).
-This book was one of the winners of the 2007 AAAS/Subaru SB&F Prize for Excellence in Science Books (you can read about this prize at: Book Award).
+This book was one of the winners of the 2007 AAAS/Subaru SB&F Prize for Excellence in Science Books.
 Carlson combines a biography of Thomas Edison with 21 activities that students can use to replicate some of Edison's simpler experiments.
 The biographical information provides an interesting context for the hands-on activities and can help young learners understand the scientific concepts that underlie Edison’s work.

 By studying the inventions and reading the biography of Thomas Edison, students will develop a broader view of technology and how it is both like science and unlike science.
 This is important because students typically do not distinguish between an engineering model of experimentation, where the goal is to produce a desirable outcome, and the scientific model of experimentation, where the goal is to understand the relation between cause and effect.